Multi-Antenna Coded Caching for Multi-Access Networks with Cyclic Wrap-Around: Performance Comparison and Analyses

 \subsubsection{Comparison with the scheme in \cite{CBWC}}

 Recently, a multi-antenna coded caching scheme has been proposed for cyclic wrap-around MACC networks in \cite{CBWC}.
 The scheme in \cite{CBWC} is derived from a PDA, and the authors show that corresponding to every $(t+1)-$regular $(K^{\prime},F^{\prime},Z^{\prime},S^{\prime})$ PDA, there exists a multi-antenna coded caching scheme for the cyclic wrap-around MACC network having $K = (r-1)K^{\prime}+t$ users, $L$ transmit antennas, and $t=\frac{K^{\prime}Z^{\prime}}{F^{\prime}}$.
-Note that the scheme in \cite{CBWC} works only when $r>L$, and the normalized delivery time achieved is $T_n=\frac{K-rt}{Lt+L}$ with a subpacketization level $KF^{\prime}L/\gcd(L,r-1)$.
-Since $r >L$, only the schemes in Theorem \ref{thm_general} and \ref{thm1} (case (a)) need to be compared with the scheme in \cite{CBWC}.
-The scheme in case (a) in Theorem \ref{thm1} (resulting from Construction II) and the scheme in \cite{CBWC} are applicable when $L=r-1$, $\gcd(K,t)=1$, and $K^{\prime}=t+1$.
+Note that the scheme in \cite{CBWC} works only when $r>L$ and $\frac{K-t}{r-1} \in \mathbb{N}$, and the normalized delivery time achieved is $T_n=\frac{K-rt}{Lt+L}$ with a subpacketization level $KF^{\prime}L/\gcd(L,r-1)$.
+Since $r >L$, only the schemes in Theorem \ref{thm_general} and Theorem \ref{thm1} (case (a)) need to be compared with the scheme in \cite{CBWC}.
+The scheme in \cite{CBWC} achieves a higher DoF $Lt+L$ compared to the $t+L$ DoF achieved by the scheme in Theorem \ref{thm_general} (Construction I).
+Therefore, the scheme in \cite{CBWC} has a lower $T_n$ compared to the scheme in Theorem \ref{thm_general}.

+The scheme in case (a) in Theorem \ref{thm1} (resulting from Construction II: $K=rt+L$, $\gcd(K,t)=1$) and the scheme in \cite{CBWC} are together applicable when $L=r-1$, $\gcd(K,t)=1$, and $K^{\prime}=t+1$.
 In all those scenarios, the scheme from Construction II achieves the optimal performance $T_n=\frac{K-rt}{rt+L}$ with a subpacketization level $K$.
 In contrast, the scheme in \cite{CBWC} achieves $T_n=\frac{K-rt}{Lt+L}$ with a subpacketization level $K(t+1)$.
 Thus, our scheme from Construction II outperforms the scheme in \cite{CBWC} both in terms of $T_n$ and subpacketization level.
 For example, consider an MACC network with $K=19$, $r=5$, $L=4$, and $t=3$.
 The scheme in \cite{CBWC} has $T_n = 1/4$ with a subpacketization level 76.
-On the other hand, the scheme from construction II achieves $T_n = 4/19$ with a subpacketization level $19$.
+On the other hand, the scheme from Construction II achieves $T_n = 4/19$ with a subpacketization level $19$.

 Next, using an example, we illustrate that our scheme in Theorem \ref{thm_general} provides an advantage in the subpacketization level over the scheme in \cite{CBWC}.
 Consider an example with $N=20$, $K=20$, $r=3$, $t=4$, and $L=2$.
 Since the above example satisfies the conditions $r > L$ and $K \geq r(t+L) $, the schemes in \cite{CBWC} and Theorem \ref{thm_general} can be used.
 The scheme in \cite{CBWC} achieves the normalized delivery time $T_n = 4/5$ with a subpacketization level $1400$ using a $5-$regular $(8,70,35,35)$ PDA.
 Whereas, the scheme in Theorem \ref{thm_general} achieves $T_n = 4/3 $ with a subpacketization level $410$.
 Since $\gcd(K,t,L)=2$, we can further reduce the subpacketization level to $30$ by employing the approach described in Section \ref{subsubsec:subredn} without affecting $T_n$.